 The overtime laws that apply in Texas only allow a worker to go back three years from the date a lawsuit is filed, so it is critical that anyone with questions about overtime pay learn of their rights as soon as possible.
 If you have worked more than 40 hours a week on a regular basis at any point in the past three years and have not been paid overtime, you should consult with an experienced overtime attorney to determine whether you have a claim for unpaid overtime.

 My name is Josh Borsellino.
 I am an experienced overtime attorney who has filed more than fifty overtime lawsuits and represented hundreds of workers for overtime pay claims in the past six years all over Texas and beyond.
-If you or a family member or friend has questions about overtime pay, call me at 817.908.9861 or 432.242.7118 for a free consultation, or complete this free online form.
+If you or a family member or friend has questions about overtime pay, call me at 817.908.9861 or 432.242.7118 or email him by clicking this link for a free consultation, or complete this free online form.